jMetal/PPSN2018Tutorial/README.md

-# Tutorial "Multi-objective optimization with the jMetal framework"
+# PPSN2018 Tutorial: "Multi-objective optimization with the jMetal framework"

 This site will contain the stuff to be used in the tutorial I will give at the PPSN'18 conference in September 2018.